mousepawmedia/iosqueak/docs/source/stringy.rst

     // OUTPUT: -65.78324

 As you can see, the output is off by 0.00001.
-Again, this is because of how floating point numbers work, and the number of significands we specified.
-If we were to raise the significands to the default 14, our output would actually have been "-65.78324891505623".
+Again, this is because of how floating point numbers work, and the number of decimal places we specified.
+If we were to raise the decimal places to the default 14, our output would actually have been "-65.78324891505623".

 Float to C-String [``ftoa()`` & ``floatlen()``]